Signs of Hard Water on Hair and Skin

 Hair Follicle Issues

 Hair follicles are pores that allow a hair root to grow into a full strand.
-You have over one million hair follicles on your head — and unfortunately, all of them may be susceptible to hard water issues.
+You have over one million hair follicles on your head — and unfortunately, all of them may be susceptible to hard water effects.
 That’s because hardness minerals can block these openings and lead to itchiness, inflammation and reduced hair growth.

 Hair Dryness